-Join Adam Crespi for an in-depth discussion in this video Adding bubble holes and voids, part of 3D Textures: Formed Concrete.
+Join Adam Crespi for an in-depth discussion in this video Adding bubble holes and voids, part of Creating Formed Concrete 3D Textures.

 - Concrete is an imperfect medium.…What we do with concrete…is to pour it into the molds after mixing,…often on a truck on the way to the building site,…and then vibrate it into the molds…to make sure it fills them completely.…What we get as part of that process,…and also part of the mixing,…are small air bubbles that later show up as small voids…in the surface of the concrete.…Additionally, if our forms…have any kind of a grain or pattern,…as they often do to them,…that is embossed into the concrete.…